IBM/ode/README.md

 # ode
 OSF Development Environment IBM modified

+ODE had tooling for building projects written in C, C++, and Java

 As coded, you will need to install the 'ksh' package to run an ODE build.

 You need to set TOOLSBASE environment variable to the directory where the ODE binaries can be found